-Decide on a main idea related to the product or service you are selling.
-Assuming you’re a content writing business, the customers who land on your page are likely looking for ways to upgrade their existing content strategy.
+Decide on a main idea related to your product or service.
+If you’re a content writing business, the customers who land on your page are likely looking for ways to upgrade their existing content strategy.
 So, let’s say your first pillar piece is about content strategy.
 You then create a list of overarching topics that cluster around this one.

 - Does your content strategy make a difference?